U.S. News Rankings

 |School type||private, coed college|

-When applying to Stetson University, it's important to note the application deadline is rolling, and the early decision deadline is November 1.
+When applying to Stetson University, it's important to note the application deadline is rolling.
 Scores for either the ACT or SAT test are due July 15.
-The application fee at Stetson University is $25.
-It is selective, with an acceptance rate of 66.4 percent.
+The application fee at Stetson University is $50.
+It is selective, with an acceptance rate of 60.4 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.